Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Points, Point, P`
 #### Description:
-This command checks how many points you or a friend has.
+Checks how many points you or a friend has.
 Points are accumulated by simply making posts.
 There is no annoying level feature that notifies you or any of that crap.
 Points are points and points are all you get.<br/>
 #### Usage Example:
 `!points` or `!points @Guildbot#2193`
 <br/>